Create Stats based on Mondo Release Tags¶

 The General statistics can be run on the most recent tagged release as:

-sh make run.sh create-general-mondo-stats-all
+sh run.sh make create-general-mondo-stats-all

 The General statistics can be run on a specific tagged release as: